-Selected financial highlights for the fiscal year ended June 30, 2023 include:
+Selected financial highlights for the fiscal year ended June 30, 2024 include:

-• University assets total \$9,077,644,000, deferred outflows of resources (reflecting losses on bond refundings, certain changes in the pension and OPEB payments, and other items) total \$583,952,000, liabilities total \$5,258,542,000, and deferred inflows of resources total \$511,606,000 (related to the pension and OPEB payments, leases, and other items) resulting in net position of \$3,891,448,000.
-Of this amount, \$2,045,802,000 is net investment in capital assets, \$49,198,000 is restricted for nonexpendable purposes, meaning only the earnings on the related investments may be used for purposes dictated by the resource provider, and \$665,015,000 is restricted for purposes for which the donor, grantor, or other external party intended.
-The remaining unrestricted balance is \$1,131,433,000.
+• University assets total \$9,809,080,000, deferred outflows of resources (reflecting losses on bond refundings, certain changes in the pension and OPEB payments, and other items) total \$657,660,000, liabilities total \$5,619,503,000, and deferred inflows of resources total \$466,906,000 (related to the pension and OPEB payments, leases, and other items) resulting in net position of \$4,380,331,000.
+Of this amount, \$2,152,257,000 is net investment in capital assets, \$49,212,000 is restricted for nonexpendable purposes, meaning only the earnings on the related investments may be used for purposes dictated by the resource provider, and \$651,885,000 is restricted for purposes for which the donor, grantor, or other external party intended.
+The remaining unrestricted balance is \$1,526,977,000.

-- The increase in the University's net pension liability of \$352,180,000 for Fiscal Year 2023 is a result of the changes in underlying actuarial assumptions made by PERA, along with legislative changes enacted in July 2018.
-See Note 10 for more information.
-The decrease in the net other postemployment benefit (OPEB) liability of \$169,626,000 for Fiscal Year 2023 is primarily due to a change in the discount rate used to calculate the balance of the University's OPEB plan. - In total, operating revenues increased 7.6 percent in Fiscal Year 2023 while operating expenses increased 10.9 percent.
-For comparative purposes, operating revenues increased 12.5 percent in Fiscal Year 2022 while operating expenses increased 14.9 percent.
-The increase in operating expenses are primarily due to changes in PERA assumptions which increased the net pension liability by 48.2 percent for Fiscal Year 2023. - The University adopted the provisions of Statement No. 96, Subscription-Based Information Technology Arrangements (SBITA) (Statement No. 96) effective July 1, 2021 as prescribed by the Government Accounting Standards Board (GASB).
-Statement No. 96 establishes a model for accounting based on the foundational principle that these arrangements are financings of the right to use an underlying asset.
-Under Statement No. 96, the University is required to recognize a subscription liability and an intangible right-to-use software asset.
-As a result of the adoption of Statement No. 96, certain Fiscal Year 2022 financial statement balances were restated.
-Fiscal Year 2021 information in this MD&A has not been restated for the adoption of Statement No. 96.
-See Note 1 and Table 1.3 for more information.
+- The decrease in the University's net pension liability of \$123,231,000 for Fiscal Year 2024 is a result of the changes in underlying actuarial assumptions made by PERA, along with the restoration of the direct distribution contributed by the State of Colorado which began in July 2018.
+The increase in the net other postemployment benefit (OPEB) liability of \$326,410,000 for Fiscal Year 2024 is primarily due to a change in the discount rate used to calculate the balance of the University's OPEB plan.
+See Notes 9 and 10 for more information. - In total, operating revenues increased 8.7 percent in Fiscal Year 2024 while operating expenses increased 7.2 percent.
+For comparative purposes, operating revenues increased 7.6 percent in Fiscal Year 2023 while operating expenses increased 10.9 percent.
+The increase in operating expenses is commensurate with the increase in operating revenues for Fiscal Year 2024.
+See Revenues section of the MD&A for more details.